 Spring semester: Angelology, an extensive investigation into the revelation concerning the angels in its three divisions: the Angel of Jehovah; the unfallen angels, their rank, titles and ministries; the fallen angels, including an extended examination of the doctrine of Satan; Anthropology, considered in five divisions: the Biblical doctrine of the creation of man; the trichotomous nature of man; the origin of man's body, soul, and spirit; the fall; sin, its character and penalty, and the doctrine of imputation.
 Prescribed, first year, three hours both semesters.
-Professor Walvoord, fall semester; Professor Ryrie, spring semester.
+Dr. Howe.